Astronomy with

 Solar Eclipse © 1999 Paul Mortfield

 We saw the eclipse.
-It was not the best conditions, however, we did see it through clouds.
+It was not the best of conditions, however, we did see it through clouds.
 Our viewing spot was Friesing, just 30 minutes north of Munich.
 We had pouring rain, less than an hour before totality, and it rained again 45 minutes after.
 We set up on the grounds of the oldest operating brewery in the world.
 Yes, it had been founded in 1040AD.
 Many locals walked by and were taking pictures of us with our telescopes.
-Here's a selection of quick scans of the eclipse.
-More images will follow, as I perfect the scans and make real prints.
+Here's a selection of images of the eclipse.

-All Photos unless otherwise stated Copyright 1996-2006 © Paul Mortfield.
-All rights reserved.
+All Photos unless otherwise stated Copyright 1996-2018 © Paul Mortfield .2.
+All rights reserved. contact: Paul at Backyardastronomer